thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 **To create the JUnit test, we need to know**

-1. How to setup and run JUnit tests on the OpenLiberty development server?
+1. How to setup a JUnit test on the OpenLiberty for the development mode?
 2. How to convert JSON Data from a String in a Author Java instance with JSON-B (MicroProfile)?
-3. How to create a REST Client with JAX-RS (MicroProfile)?
+3. How to create a REST Client with JAX-RS?
-4. How to configure parameterized a test in JUnit?
+4. How to configure parameterized a JUnit test?
+5. How to define write the concrete parameterized a JUnit test?
+6. How to run the JUnit test?
-5. How to compare and report results in JUnit?
+7. How to find results test results ?

 **Tools and frameworks**

+That are the Tools and frameworks I use in my example project:

 * IDE: [Visual Studio Code](https://code.visualstudio.com/)
 * Server: [Open Liberty](https://openliberty.io/)